 The Fixer was published in 2002.
 A more ambitious novel than its predecessor, it tells the story of a showbusiness agent and publicist and his efforts to turn a notorious serial killer into a celebrity.
 Described by the Daily Mirror as “fascinatingly off the wall…a funny and stylish thriller” it was subsequently published in the US in 2003.
 Having started to develop screenplays a couple of years previously, a collaboration with actor/comedian, Rik Mayall, began in 2004 and resulted in Max co-writing, as an uncredited ghost-writer, Rik’s spoof autobiography, Bigger Than Hitler – Bigger Than Christ which spent six weeks in the Sunday Times bestseller chart in 2005.

 A number of screenwriting projects followed with commissions from various television and film producers including Granada Television.
 In 2009, Max co-wrote the musical, Hooked, which had a short London theatre run prior to transferring to the Edinburgh Fringe.
-In the same year, he started lecturing at Brunel University where is now Head of Subject in Creative Writing and completed his PhD in 2017.
+In the same year, he started lecturing at Brunel University where is now Postgraduate Programme Lead in Creative Writing and completed his PhD in 2017.

 In June 2011, Max was commissioned by Quercus Publishing, to write two thriller novels featuring the hostage negotiator, Ed Mallory.
-The first novel, Baptism, was published in July 2012 and the follow-up Sacrifice will follow in 2013.
-The feature film, Act of Grace, co-written with Alan Field and Max’s long-time collaborator and friend, Marc Pye, was released on DVD in May 2012.
-Other feature films in development include, Alleycats, written by Max with Ian Bonhôte of Pulse Films due to direct, and an adaptation of Baptism with producer/director, Phil Hawkins.
+The first novel, Baptism, was published in July 2012 and the follow-up Sacrifice followed in 2013.
+Originally produced in 2008, the feature film, Act of Grace, co-written with Alan Field and Max’s long-time collaborator and friend, Marc Pye, was released on DVD in May 2012.
+In 2013, a collaboration with writer/director, Bob Baldwin, led to a commission to work with Sumo Digital on Sony Entertainment’s award-winning video game, Little Big Planet 3.